Dr. James Wanliss

 James has published over 60 peer reviewed scientific articles, and over 140 conference papers.
 He has also published in psychology and medical areas, on earthquakes, and combat dynamics in Afghanistan.
 James has been a frequent speaker at Christian conferences, radio shows, and has published extensively in popular Christian journals.

 James' research work has been almost entirely supported by U.S. government agencies, notably NASA, and NSF.
-He is the author of Resisting the Green Dragon: Dominion, Not Death, exploring the worldview, ethics, and politics of the environmental movement, and other books.
+He is a Senior Fellow and Contributing Writer for The Cornwall Alliance for the Stewardship of Creation, and the author of Resisting the Green Dragon: Dominion, Not Death.